MicrosoftDocs/azure-dev-docs/articles/javascript/quickstart-intelligent-app-chat.md

 ### Clean up Azure resources

-The Azure resources created in this quickstart are billed to your Azure subscription.
+The Azure resources created in this article are billed to your Azure subscription.
 If you don't expect to need these resources in the future, delete them to avoid incurring more charges.

 Run the following Azure Developer CLI command to delete the Azure resources and remove the source code: